 What is Pepcid used for?

 Increased acid production often leads to corrosion of the protective inner layer of the stomach leading to the formation of ulcers.
-Presence of bacteria such Helicobacteur pylori also plays a role by weakening the protective layers allowing the stomach acid to penetrate and injure the inner layer of the stomach forming ulcers.
+The presence of bacteria such as Helicobacteur pylori also plays a role by weakening the protective layers allowing the stomach acid to penetrate and injure the inner layer of the stomach forming ulcers.

 - In appetence

 - Blood tinged stool or at time dark stool

 Pepcid is also prescribed as a form of prophylaxis.
 This is in cases of chronic kidney failure common in senior cats.
 Kidney failure causes a decrease in platelet function which can lead to internal bleeding from the ulcers.